ACTIVITIES IN AND AROUND GUSTAVUS

 An all-day eco-tour to the “outer coast” in an enclosed 6-passenger boat is a photographer’s dream.
 Pt.
 Adolphus whales are the first destination, and then your local captain will show you the neighborhood.
 You’ll see sea lion rookeries, commercial trollers at work, explore hidden coves and passages, islands and arches, and stop for lunch in a quaint boardwalk village.
 A unique trip tailored to your desires, at $350 per person with a 2-person minimum.

 What can I say about fishing?
+It’s Alaska; our pristine waters have some of the richest fisheries in the world.
 Halibut, salmon, rockfish, trout….they’re all here.
-Ocean or stream fishing days in a 6-passenger boat are an adventure in sport, with all the glorious views and animals as background.
+Ocean or stream fishing days are an adventure in sport, with all the glorious views and animals as background.
 I can recommend the best local guides for this, and assure you will have something for dinner or to share with the friends back home. $315 - $350 per person for a full day on the water.

 But then, enough about water!
 How about a flight over an ice-age?
 You can oversee the geology of the fastest ice retreat in recent time.
-Fields and rivers of ice are suspended between the mountains that separate Alaska from Canada, and create the spectacular landscape of Glacier Bay.
+Massive fields and rivers of ice pool and flow between the mountains that separate Alaska from Canada, and create the spectacular landscape of Glacier Bay.
 A one-hour flight from Gustavus costs $470 for up to 5 passengers.

 Of course these are just some of the things you can do while visiting Gustavus.
-Hiking our miles of wild beaches, now protected by the Nature Conservancy, or biking the flat expanses of our town looking for moose, fishing the Salmon River that runs by the Guest House, visiting galleries, enjoying a gourmet dinner at one of the local Inns….These are all other ways to expand the treasure of memories you’ll take back with you when your vacation in Alaska is over.
+Hiking our miles of wild beaches, now protected by the Nature Conservancy, or biking the flat expanses of our town looking for moose, fishing the Salmon River that runs by the Guest House, visiting galleries, enjoying a gourmet dinner at one of the local Inns….There are so many ways to expand the treasure of memories you’ll take back with you when your vacation in Alaska is over.